 To begin with, you may be wondering what I know about why perfume is important.
-Many of you might not know this about me, but my first official job as an adult had nothing to do with finance or blogging.
+Many of you might not know this about me, but my first official job as an adult had nothing to do with finance or writing and content creation.
 It was actually as a salesgirl at a perfumery chain in Malta.
 It was during my time here that I started to really love beauty and skincare, especially when I learnt so much more about the industry and what went into making each brand uniquely special.

 As time went on, I discovered which brands were right for me, but never really stopped looking for more.
 In fact, my favourite items change all the time.
 One of the best things about my new role as a content creator is that I am getting so much exposure to products and brands I had never come across before.
 Recently, and more specifically, I have been introduced to several luxury niche fragrance houses and I wanted to share these with you too.
 And so, as I sit here on a flight from New York to London, it got me thinking about why wearing perfume is important and why it plays such a large role in everyday life.